Media transparency: Overview

-An important note concerning Media Transparency is the use of ICTs, which can be defined as "Information and Communication Technology".
-ICTs are the online ways in which communication will be discussed in the following sections of this entry page.
+An important note concerning Media Transparency is the use of ICTs (Information and Communication Technology)".

 The background of ICTs and transparency (Heidegger and McLuhan)

-Transparency using the Internet has been a large fascination of social scientists, and the research surrounding transparency continues to grow.
+Internet transparency has held a considerable fascination of social scientists.
 The basis to understanding transparency and technology is emphasized by Yoni Van Den Eede to be the work of Martin Heidegger and Marshall McLuhan.
 Eede claims, "In recent years several approaches – philosophical, sociological, psychological – have been developed to come to grips with our profoundly technologically mediated world" (Eede, 2011).
 Yet continues to explain that these recent discoveries would have not been made without the work first accomplished concerning media and technology by Heidegger and McLuhan.

 Martin Heidegger began the studies without using the word transparency, but its relevance is clear within his "Tool Analysis".
 The "Tool Analysis" argues that one is never aware of the tools they use in their every life until it no longer functions as it should, or as Eede concludes, "the tool is 'transparent' in the sense that we don't notice it "as-tool".
 The tool in this context is media, and as the study argues we do not notice media and the presence it holds in our life.
 Eede expands on the Tool Analysis curated by Heidegger as she states there are two ways in which humans use tools, readiness to hand and presence at hand.
 This separation of readiness and presence is explained further by G. Harman as he argues that the theory proposed by Heidegger can be understood through what we consciously view as helpful versus what is unconsciously helping us (humankind).
 Harman claims, "If I observe a table and try to describe its appearance, I silently rely on a vast armada of invisible things that recede into a tacit background.
 The table that hovers visibly before my mind is outnumbered by all the invisible items that sustain my current reality: floor, oxygen, air conditioning, bodily organs" (Harman, 2010).
 Through understanding this 'table' analogy, one can conclude that the table in this sense is technology, and its use to create transparency and understanding within society concerning social and economic doings of government and the greater power of which governs each nation and entity is the vast background of which is overlooked, just as the surroundings of the table are.
 Through this understanding of theory, transparency can then be further explored for its major importance in creating ones environment consciously and unconsciously.